sdsc-ordes/technical-presentation/src/presentations/part-1/includes/intro.md

 ## Examples

-Verify the next examples in the Nix Repl (Return-Eval-Prompt-Loop):
+Verify the next examples in the Nix REPL (Read-Eval-Print-Loop):

 ```bash
 nix repl